Table of Contents

 - Export/Import customs declaration

 If you are shipping goods that require special documentation, such as a certificate of origin or phytosanitary certificate, you will need to include these as well.
 Ultimately, your LCL shipping company can help you determine the required documents for your specific shipment.
+You can read more about shipping documents in our helpful guide.

 How to Track an LCL Shipment?